trungnguyencs/MultiView-Stereo/README.md

 ## Motivation
 Implemented plane sweeping 2-view stereo after calibrating the camera for finding intrinsic matrix and rotational and translational vectors.
-Also performed SIFT to find matching points and found the depth of each pixel.
+Also performed SIFT to find points of interest and match them, then use the results to find the depth of each pixel.
 Resultant depth image is also plotted.

 ## OS, Libraries and Language
 The code can be compiled in any operating system MAC-OS, Windows.
 The code is written in python3 and Libraries used are: